 The Vincentian order has a large presence in the college and the President, Peter Slevin CM, keeps an active and interested eye on life in the college.
 There is also a Vincentian Chaplain, John Gallagher CM, who constantly meets with students around the college.
 He along with other Vincentian priests, who live on the premises, preside at Masses, Sacraments of Reconciliation and other liturgical events.
 Of course the college welcomes students of other faiths: we have Muslims, Christians of other denominations, Buddhists and boys of other religions amongst our student population.

 The college has an active Parent Representative Association (with core groups of parents from each of the six years) and a vibrant student council who advise the management on many college matters.
 Their voice is listened to and responded to and they have both brought about many improvements in the way the college is managed and run.

 The administrative wing of the college is overseen by Gerry Davis, the Director of Administration.
-He manages a team which is responsible for the day-to-day running of the college including finances and fees, reception, communication with parents, special events, maintenance of the buildings, grounds and furniture, lost property, cleaning, catering, secretarial work and the college website.
+He manages a team which is responsible for the day-to-day running of the college including finances and fees, reception, communication with parents, special events, maintenance of the buildings, grounds and furniture, cleaning, catering and secretarial work.